gdeetotdom/thriftpool/README.rst

 CI status: |cistatus|

 `ThriftPool` is an application server for `Thrift`_ services.
 It should create needed sockets, start workers, serve requests from client and log them.
-It use `pyev`_ as wrapper for `libev`_ and `ØMQ`_ for load balancing between workers.
+It use `pyuv`_ as wrapper for `libuv`_ and pre-fork model for load balancing between workers.
 Request processing written in `Cython`_.

 Key features:

+* Pre-fork worker model;
 * Fast request processing (~3500 rps);
 * Compatibility with gevent through monkey patching;
 * Support request logging.